What a face covering is

 - change the face covering if it becomes damp or if you’ve touched it

-- avoid taking it off and putting it back on a lot in quick succession (for example, when leaving and entering shops on a high street)
+- avoid taking it off and putting it back on a lot in quick succession to minimise potential contamination

 When removing a face covering: